psagun/Rent-Predictor/project_findings.md

 (c) Are there any other aspects of the data your exploration shows might be problematic?

+    Our distribution plots and scatter plots show a large number of listings have square footage in the range of 500 and 1500.
+While not that big of an issue in our current test sets, this could be a problem if we start seeing alot of listing outside of this range.
+These "clusters" could cause significant deviations in another dataset.

 (d) Create at least one visualization that demonstrates the predictive power of your data.

     Please see the Jupyter Notebook for visualizations.